Christian Arroyo Player Props: Red Sox vs. Guardians

 Christian Arroyo At The Plate

-- Arroyo is batting .263 with six doubles, a home run and four walks.
+- Arroyo is hitting .260 with six doubles, a home run and four walks.

-- He has hit a home run in one of 26 games, and in 1.2% of his plate appearances.
+- He has gone deep in one of 27 games, and in 1.2% of his plate appearances.

-- In 26.9% of his games this year, Arroyo has had at least one RBI.
-He's picked up more than one in 15.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.